 Another popular type of Okeechobee fish is bluegill.
 It has a panfish-bodied look, a slightly forked tail with a long fin that is dorsal.
 It can also be found in every part of Lake Okeechobee.
 Similar to the crappie, the bluegill fish is also relatively easy to catch.

 Although they eat their larvae and insects, the best bait you can use for the fishes are live crickets or worms.
 Sand maggots, grass shrimps, or grubs would also catch nice bedding bluegill.

 Look for these fish to spawn as early as April and as late as July, making them easy prey for large bass and anglers alike.

-The Redear Sunfish is another popular species you can find in the Okeechobee Lake.
+The Redear Sunfish is another popular species you can find in Okeechobee Lake.
 This type of fish is distinctive for the bright red mark at the edge of its gills.
-They are found in hard bottoms, and they stay in deeper water than bluegills.
+They are found in hard bottoms and stay in deeper water than bluegills.

 However, the Redear Sunfish is captured using worms and using beetle spin lures.
 They also have the same spawning habits as their sister bluegill.